chalatz/tours/pages/info/privacy-terms.md

 If you are experiencing any issues or problems during the tour, please call us at the telephone number provided.
 If you do not have a working cell phone, please ask your Tour-Driver or your Tour Guide to call the office from his cell phone so we can help you and resolve any issues you may be experiencing.

 If you experienced any issues during your tour and did not call the company during the tour to rectify the situation, you agree to inform the company by email of the issues you experienced and allow the company reasonable attempts to resolve your issues satisfactorily before publishing any complaints anywhere publicly, including social sites, peer review sites, blogs, and any other areas on the Internet.
-If the company settles your issues satisfactorily and the matter is resolved, you agree to refrain from publishing any negative comments, ratings, or reviews about Rhodes PrivateTours.com on the Internet or elsewhere.
-Failure to honor this agreement is considered a violation of contract and the terms upon which you agreed prior to booking your service and entering a legal contract with Rhodes PrivateTours.com

 If you have any questions regarding our Terms and Conditions, or there is something you do not understand, please feel free to ask us via email and we will be more than happy to answer any questions you may have. info@RhodesPrivateTours.com

-If you disagree with any parts of our terms of service, please DO NOT proceed to use this website.

 Last Updated: May 27, 2019